University of Auckland Social Sciences Building (B201)

 The adaptive reuse of University of Auckland’s B201 building has been awarded six Green Stars for design by the New Zealand Green Building Council (NZGBC), achieving 93 out of 100 points.
 This is the most Green Star points given to any New Zealand building to date.

-A high-level carbon reduction strategy developed in collaboration with Beca Engineers and the University of Auckland led to the replacement of existing concrete cladding with a new super-insulated and airtight curtain wall system.
+A high-level carbon reduction strategy developed in collaboration with Beca and the University of Auckland led to the replacement of existing concrete cladding with a new high-performance curtain wall system.
 The design minimizes heat gain through balancing the glazing to wall ratio and inclusion of high-performance glass.
-The system incorporates industry-leading ‘passive house’ design principles, enabling the use of an ‘ultra-low energy’ mechanical ventilation system, so the B201 building will use almost a third of the average energy of an equivalent new building in New Zealand.
+The system incorporates industry-leading ‘passive house’ air-tightness design principles, enabling the use of an ‘ultra-low energy’ mechanical ventilation system, so the B201 building will use almost a third of the average energy of an equivalent new building in New Zealand.
 This ensures the design meets 2030 operational energy targets for net zero carbon.

 The carbon emissions saved by reusing the existing structures have been complimented by the use of low carbon materials.
 The new curtain wall system, replacing the old concrete cladding, uses NZ extruded aluminium, which contains eighty five percent recycled content.
 The resultant weight reduction allows for the adaptive reuse of the existing structure, ensuring the development also meets 2030 targets for embodied carbon.